adevinta/zoe/docs/basics/consume.md

     --jobs 25
 ```

-This command will not work as is on your computer at this stage because this requires additional configuration to zoe related to the target kubernetes cluster.
+This command will not work as is on your computer at this stage because this requires additional work to configure access to a kubernetes cluster with zoe.
 But there is a tutorial available in this documentation to try out zoe with a kubernetes cluster using Minikube.